AlexSikilinda/alexsikilinda.github.io/_posts/2024-02-25-the-microsoft-store-is-experiencing-network-issues.md

 So far no workarounds have been provided by Microsoft and it really seems like the problem is on their side.

 I'll update the post once we have a solution.

+**UPDATE:** the workaround for now is to use a US VPN.
+Although we are still waiting for MS fix for non-VPN access.